-The year 2015 marks the 33rd anniversary of the Northern California Volleyball Association (NCVA) servicing Northern California from the Oregon border to Bakersfield including Northern Nevada with over 19,900 registered members.
+The year 2014 marks the 32nd anniversary of the Northern California Volleyball Association (NCVA) servicing Northern California from the Oregon border to Bakersfield including Northern Nevada.

 We offer a variety of opportunities for every athlete, no matter age or background, to play volleyball.
 Our Power League consists of a two (2) day Qualifier and a two (2) day Region Championship both held in a state of the art convention centers with top trained referees in addition to three (3) league tournament days in between.
 Our Power League produces some of the top teams at the USAV Junior National Championship level year after year.

-In addition to Power League, we offer Premier League with a schedule of a one (1) day Qualifier, four (4) League tournament days and a two (2) day Regional Championship combined with the Special Tournaments, Non-Leagues and National Level tournaments, making our region one of the most active of the 40 USAV Regions.
-While we offer numerous league and non-league options, we are also proud to host one of only eleven National Qualifiers held in the nation right here in Reno, Nevada.
-The Far Western National Qualifier is held annually in April with over 1,100 teams in the Reno-Sparks Convention Center over two weekends in order to accommodate all teams that would like to enter.
+In addition to Power League, we offer Area League with a schedule of a one (1) day Qualifier, four (4) League tournament days and a two (2) day Regional Championship combined with the Special Tournaments, Non-Leagues and National Level tournaments, making our region one of the most active of the 40 USAV Regions.
+While we offer numerous league and non league options, we are also proud to host one of only ten National Qualifiers held in the nation right here in Reno, Nevada.
+The Far Western National Qualifier is held annually in April in the Reno-Sparks Convention Center over two weekends in order to accommodate all teams that would like to enter.

 This brings with it some challenges that all clubs and regions nation-wide are having.

 1.)
 Playing sites with the tightening budgets at the school level and the demand of other activities on the school facilities.
 They are for the most part the heart of our sport and if they are the heart then the Club Directors and Coaches are the arteries that feed the players the oxygen (knowledge) they need to become strong and able players, to coaches, to Club Directors in the future of our sport.
 Thank You!